chelseadoeleman/browser-technologies-1819/README.md

 ## Colors

 I used [Sim Daltonism](https://michelf.ca/projects/sim-daltonism/) to check if my application was compatible for people who are colorblind.
 Altough the colors are altered the user can still make out different components of the application.
+I also played with contrast and clarity.

 ![colorblind](./docs/colorblind.png)